davonbl/web-development-apprentice-project/README.md

     npm run start
     ```

 4. Create a `.env` file in the client root directory.
-This is where your open weather api key will be placed:
+This is where your open weather api key will be placed.
+In regards to the server link, you have to request that link from me:

     ```
     VITE_API_KEY=TBD
+    VITE_SERVER_LINK=
      ```
 4. Now you should be able to utilize this application.
 Cheers!
 ## Documentation